Apodini/PallidorGenerator/README.md

 ```
 All generated API files will be located under `{targetDirectory}/Models` or `{targetDirectory}/APIs`.
 Additionally several meta files which are required for a SPM library are also generated and located under their respective folder in `{targetDirectory}`.

+## Documentation
+The documentation for this package is generated with [jazzy](https://github.com/realm/jazzy) and can be found [here](https://apodini.github.io/PallidorGenerator/).

 ## Contributing
 Contributions to this projects are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.